laozhou-in-germany/Chens_LMS_Public/docs/docs/ref1_create_new_notes.md

 - Create an empty note by pressing the shortcut `Ctrl + N` or the ``New Note`` button on the **File explorer** panel
   ![image-20220814141836327](images/image-20220814143406015.png)
-- Change the file name, start writing the note
+- Change the file name, start the writing
-- later: Insert the template by pressing the shortcut `Alt + N`
+- later: Insert the template by pressing the shortcut `Alt + T`
-- later: Move the note to the corresponding folder according to the note type (e.g. "110_🏛Pillars" for pillar note)
+- later: Move the note to the corresponding folder of the note type (e.g. "110_🏛Pillars" for pillar note)

 ## Use shortcut `Alt + N`